Robinlovelace/Creating-maps-in-R/intro-spatial.md

-## Adding basemaps to ggplot2 with ggmap
+# Adding base maps to ggplot2 with ggmap

 ggmap is a package that uses the ggplot2 syntax as a template to create maps with image tiles from the likes of Google and OpenStreetMap: